 (u, v) plus all neighbors and determine which one is closest to the given world coordinate.
 This approach works for all three grid types.
 If you are using this for mouse selection, this is plenty fast enough.
 It can be optimized further by looking more closely at the polygons.

 Triangles are sheared and split squares.
-To convert triangle vertices from grid coordinates to world coordinates simply involves multiplying by the axis vectors, just as with hexagon face coordinates:
+Triangle vertices only use the shearing step, which creates rhombuses.
+To convert triangle vertices from grid coordinates to world coordinates, multiply by the axis vectors

 To convert triangle face coordinates to world coordinates involves an adjustment.
-The
+For face

 When working with triangles, treat vertices as primary, and face centers as secondary.
 This is the opposite of how we treat hexagons.